seanbaxter/circle/variant/README.md

 ```

 `__visit` is pretty generic.
 It supports three kinds of parameterizations:
 1. Specify a constant for the right-hand side of an interval.
-Passing an integral N generates control flow for integral values between 0 and N-1.
+Passing an integral N generates control flow for all integral values between 0 and N-1.
 This is all we need for a variant visit, where the dimensions are provided by `variant_size_v`.
 2. Specify a collection of integral/enum types in an `std::integer_sequence` container.
 These constants don't have to be ordered.
 3. Specify an enumeration type.
 Reflection causes each enumerator in the type to be visited.

 The builtin takes N template arguments, one for each dimension, and N + 1 function arguments.
-The first function argument is a dependent expression that's substituted for each combination of constant values.
+The first function argument is the dependent expression that's substituted for each combination of constant values.
 The `indices` pack declaration is visible only in this context.
 The subsequent N function arguments are integral or enum values bounded by their corresponding template arguments.

 Note that the visitor expression is not put into a lambda.
 There is no closure.
 In the code above, the expression is substituted 10 * 5 * 6 = 300 times, all in the scope of the `main` function.
 Making n-dimensional visitation a builtin allows the compiler to most efficiently implement this intricate control flow.